dotco/PhoneCheckJS/README.md

 ----
 The internet's got a lot of forms used to get data from users.
 Sometimes it's helpful to ensure that the data being submitted is legitimate.

-[POP.co](http://pop.co), a product of [@dotco](http://go.co), required a useful validation helper for mobile number entry since we were leveraging text messages to handle user validation.
+[POP.co](http://pop.co), a product of [.CO Internet](http://go.co), required a useful validation helper for mobile number entry since we were leveraging text messages to handle user validation.

-PhoneCheckJS is the result of wanting to refactor and abstract away the main functionality that was initially implemented on [POP's](http://pop.co) homepage to collect user telephone numbers.
+PhoneCheckJS is the result of wanting to refactor and abstract away the main functionality that was initially implemented on [POP's](http://pop.co) homepage to collect user telephone numbers from multiple countries.

 How?
 ----